kennycason/kumo/CLI.md

 ### --color, -c

-A comma separated list of colors to use in the word cloud.
+A comma separated list of colors to use for the word cloud text.
 Values most be provided in one of the below formats

 | Format | Description/Example |
 |--------|-------------|